BUPT-GAMMA/OpenHGNN/openhgnn/output/HetGNN/README.md

 #### TrainerFlow: HetGNNTrainer

 - Sampling Heterogeneous Neighbors (C1)
-  - Build a hetgnn_graph, which is used in aggregation neighbours.
-So it limit the scale of graph though we give the mini-batch trainer. [openhgnn/sampler/HetGNN_sampler.py]
+  - It designs a heterogeneous neighbors sampling strategy based on random walk with restart (RWR).
+Build a hetgnn_graph, which is used in aggregation neighbours in form of a full graph.
+So it limits the scale of graph though we give the mini-batch trainer. [openhgnn/sampler/HetGNN_sampler.py]
   - [TODO] Combine the sampler with NeighborSampler without generating the hetgnn_graph.
 - Encoding Heterogeneous Contents (C2)
-  -
+  - encoder_het_content(nn.Module)
+  - Note: A node can carry unstructured heterogeneous con- tents,e.g.,attributes,textorimage.
+So if you build a new dataset, overwrite the *extract_feature* func in HetGNN(BaseModel) [openhgnn/models/HetGNN.py]
 - Aggregating Heterogeneous Neighbors (C3)
+  - aggregate_het_neigh(nn.Module)

 #### Parameter